The Pros and Cons of Fabric Sheds

 All of the above reasons make fabric sheds good for camping.
 If its your motorbike, or ATV that you want to protect when you’re not using it, a fabric shed will do the trick.
 And it’s easy to disassemble and take home when you’re done.

-The CONS of a Fabric Shed:
+The Five Top Cons of a Fabric Shed

 Because it moves in the wind and is not rigid, the lining will eventually tear.
 Some homeowners say they can get about 5 years out of their fabric shed, but it could be less depending on the weather and conditions it is exposed to.